enewe101/node-boiler/README.new.md

    You will need to provide a passphrase.
 The secrets will be stored in `.env.prod.gpg`.

+2. Obtain your domain name (as indicated in by the STAGE\_HOST variable in `.env.dev`), and ensure it is mapped to your staging server's IP address.

 3. Obtain secrets from providers (Facebook, Twitter, Instagram, etc) and encrypt the secrets and IDs into `.keys.prod.gpg`.